Last updated: March 3, 2026

 • Dependence on win rate: A high RRR is meaningless if an approach has a near-zero win rate.
 The two metrics must always be considered together.

-• Stop-Loss: The stop-loss is placed below the support level at 1.2480.
-The total risk is 30 pips.
+• Stop-Loss (The Risk): To avoid being stopped out by random market noise, you place the stop-loss safely below the 1.2500 support level at 1.2480.
+Your total risk is 30 pips.

-• Take-Profit: The next major resistance level is at 1.2600.
-The potential reward is 90 pips.
+• Take-Profit (The Reward): You identify the next major structural resistance level on the daily chart at 1.2600.
+Your potential reward is 90 pips.

-Calculation: 90 pips / 30 pips = 3.
-The RRR is 1:3.
-Because this ratio is excellent and exceeds the 1:2 minimum, the trade is taken for a reward.
+• The Result: Your RRR is 1:3.
+Because this ratio is excellent and comfortably exceeds the professional 1:2 minimum, the trade is mathematically justified.

-• Stop-Loss: The stop-loss is placed below the breakout area at $167.
-The total risk is $4 per share.
+• Stop-Loss (The Risk): The stop-loss is placed just below the recent swing low of the consolidation pattern at $167.
+If the price drops here, the breakout is invalidated.
+Your total risk is $4 per share.

-• Take-Profit: The measured move target for the pattern is at $181.
-The potential return is $10 per share.
+• Take-Profit (The Reward): Using a measured move technique from the chart pattern, you project a logical price target at $181.
+Your potential return is $10 per share.

 8. Common Mistakes to Avoid

-There’s no single “best” ratio, but many traders consider a 1:2 (risking $1 to make $2) as a healthy minimum.
-The ideal ratio always depends on a trader’s personal trading approach and its historical win rate and their personal risk tolerance.
+There is no single “best” ratio, but many professionals consider a 1:2 (risking $1 to make $2) as a healthy minimum benchmark.
+The ideal ratio always depends on your specific trading strategy, its historical win rate, and your personal risk tolerance.

 Not necessarily.
-It’s more important to have a minimum acceptable ratio (e.g., 1:2) and never go below it.
-Some trade setups might naturally offer a 1:5, while others offer a 1:2.
-A trader’s goal is to ensure they never take trades with a poor scale (e.g., less than 1:1).
+It is more important to establish a minimum acceptable threshold (e.g., 1:2) and never take trades that fall below it.
+While some high-quality setups naturally offer a 1:4 ratio, others may only offer 1:2.
+Your primary goal is to systematically filter out mathematically poor setups.

 10. Conclusion